The scope of your project will determine if your planned changes are an addition or simply a renovation of existing space.

 - Bucks County Water And Sewer Letter Requirement

-- Commercial Building Application Information
+- Commercial Building Application Information and Checklist

 - Electrical Inspectors